kiro6/penetration-testing-notes/Scripting/Go 101/README.md

 import "fmt"

 func main() {
+	// Declaring a pointer variable
 	var pnt *int

+	// Declaring a variable
 	i := 15

-	pnt = &i
+	// Storing the address of i in pnt pnt = &i

-	// Address of pnt
+	// Address of pnt (pointer variable)
 	fmt.Println("the Address of pnt", &pnt)

-	// Address of i which is stored in pnt fmt.Println("Address of i : ", pnt)
+	// Address of i variable which is stored in pnt (pointer variable) fmt.Println("Address of i : ", pnt)

-	// The value of i which is stored in address that the pnt store it fmt.Println("Value of i: ", *pnt)
+	// The value of i (15) which is stored in address that the pnt holds it fmt.Println("Value of i: ", *pnt)
 }